HOrdover/craftlit-cranford/content/🎤018-Mr Harrison-696-Chs3-4-09.19.2025.md

 'Meanwhile, the arrangement with Mrs. Rose had been brought to a conclusion.
 She was to bring her furniture and place it in a house, of which I was to pay the rent.
 She was to be the mistress, and, in return, she was not to pay anything for her board.
 Mr. Morgan took the house and delighted in advising and settling all my affairs.
 I was partly indolent, and partly amused, and was altogether passive.
 The house he took for me was near his own: it had two sitting-rooms downstairs, opening into each other by folding-doors, which were, however, kept shut in general. ***The back room was my consulting-room ("the library," he advised me to call it), and he gave me a skull to put on the top of my bookcase, in which the medical books were all ranged on the conspicuous shelves***; while **Miss Austen, Dickens and Thackeray were, by Mr. Morgan himself, skilfully placed in a careless way, upside down or with their backs turned to the wal**l.
 The front parlour was to be the dining-room, and the room above was furnished with Mrs. Rose's drawing-room chairs and table, though I found she preferred sitting downstairs in the dining room close to the window, where, between every stitch, she could look up and see what was going on in the street.
 I felt rather queer to be the master of this house, filled with another person's furniture, before I had even seen the lady whose property it was.

 Presently she arrived.
 Mr. Morgan met her at the inn where the coach stopped, and accompanied her to my house.
 I could see them out of the drawing-room window, the little gentleman stepping daintily along, flourishing his cane, and evidently talking away.
-She was a little taller than he was, and in deep widow's mourning; such ***veils and fails***, and capes and cloaks, that she looked like a ***black crape***[^2] **haycock**[^3].
+She was a little taller than he was, and in deep widow's mourning; such ***veils and fails***[^6], and capes and cloaks, that she looked like a ***black crape***[^2] **haycock**[^3].
 When we were introduced, she put up her thick veil and looked around and sighed.

 '"Your appearance and circumstances, Mr. Harrison, remind me forcibly of the time when I was married to my dear husband, now at rest.
 He was then, like you, commencing practice as a surgeon.
 For twenty years I sympathised with him, and assisted him by every means in my power, even to making up pills when the young man was out.
 May we live together in like harmony for an equal length of time!
 May the regard between us be equally sincere, although, instead of being conjugal, it is to be ***maternal and filial***!"